Go, Nicole Kidman!

 "Also, I want them to know that sometimes when you're acting you get a chance to bring a bigger message and this is their contribution and your contribution," she explained.
 "We've shown a light on domestic abuse.
 It is a complicated, insidious disease.
 It exists far more than we allow ourselves to know.
 It is filled with shame and secrecy and by you acknowledging me with this award it shines a light on it even more.
 So, thank you, thank you, thank you.
 I bow down to you."

-It was quite a special night for the HBO drama with Jean-Marc Vallée winning for Outstanding Director, the show being honored for Outstanding Limited Series and Dern and Skarsgård also picking up golden trophies earlier in the evening in the Outstanding Supporting Actress and Outstanding Supporting Actor categories, respectively.
+It was quite a special night for the HBO drama with Jean-Marc Vallée winning for Outstanding Director earlier in the evening and Dern and Skarsgård also picking up golden trophies in the Outstanding Supporting Actress and Outstanding Supporting Actor categories, respectively.